Subscribe To Get Your Free E-Book "Cultivating Deep Awareness"

 If it’s happening too fast too soon, there’s something definitely wrong.

-They smother you with lots of complements and praises, flowery promises, the sex is intense, the outings and vacations are amazing, and it feels like you’ve found your ‘soulmate’.
+They smother you with lots of compliments and praises, flowery promises, the sex is intense, the outings and vacations are amazing, and it feels like you’ve found your ‘soulmate’.

 The idea is to engulf the target into an emotional bond, as soon as possible.
 They are always available at your beck and call.
 They would text you at random times (like late at night) and expect that you hold on to the conversation.